 When a metal oxide semiconductor-based SO2 monitor is exposed to an air sample, the sulphur dioxide molecules react on the metal oxide surface of the sensor and dissociate into charged ions which alter the resistance of the film.
 This interaction is measured as a signal and is converted to the respective gas concentration.
 However, when compared to other SO2 monitors, the energy consumption of such sulphur oxides monitors is higher.

 Electrochemical method for SO2 monitoring

-SO2 monitors working on the electrochemical principle are operated based on the diffusion of sulphur dioxide gas into the respective sensor which results in the production of electrical signals proportional to the SO2 concentration.
+The electrochemical principle works on the diffusion of sulfur dioxide gas into the respective sensor which results in the production of electrical signals proportional to the SO2 concentration.
 It allows accurate measurement of even low concentrations of SOx, which is essential in SO2 monitoring for the ambient air.

-- Sulfur dioxide is one of the critical air pollutants produced from the combustion of sulfur-containing fuels, majorly emitted from coal-based energy production resulting in poor air quality.
+- Sulfur dioxide is one of the critical air pollutants.
+The combustion of sulfur-containing fuels, majorly emitted from coal-based energy production results in poor air quality.

-- Exposure to high levels of SO2 can lead to long term effects on the respiratory system, especially children, the elderly, and people already suffering from respiratory issues.
+- Exposure to high levels of SO2 can lead to long-term effects on the respiratory system, especially in children, the elderly, and people already suffering from respiratory issues.